netrisai/docs/tutorials/adding-netris-softgate-nodes-in-equinix-metal.rst

 .. image:: /tutorials/images/softgate-nodes-created-in-equinix.png
     :align: center

-2) When Equinix finishes provisioning of the servers, click on each server name, then click tag, and add a tag “netris-softgate”.
+2) When Equinix finishes provisioning of the servers, click on each server name, then click "Tags", and add a tag “netris-softgate”.

     Tag “netris-softgate” will signal Netris Controller that these two servers are going to be used as Netris SoftGate nodes in this particular site (Project+Location).